Skip to main content

 Reductions in rent or hiring charges

-If the park or caravan owner refuses to drop your rent or hiring charges after reducing or removing services or facilities previously provided as part of your residency agreement, such as closing a communal laundry, you can apply to VCAT for a reduction in your rent or hiring charges.
+If the park or caravan owner refuses to drop your rent or hiring charges after reducing or removing services or facilities previously provided as part of your residency agreement, such as closing a communal laundry, you can apply to Rental Dispute Resolution Victoria (RDRV) for a reduction in your rent or hiring charges.

 The first step is to ask Consumer Affairs Victoria to assess whether you should be given a reduction in rent or hiring charges.
 Use the Consumer Affairs Victoria online form: Request for rental assessment.

-If the Consumer Affairs Victoria rent assessment report says you should get a reduction in rent or hiring charges, but the park or caravan owner still refuses, you can apply to VCAT for an order that your rent or hiring charges be reduced.
-You must apply to VCAT within 30 days of receiving the report from Consumer Affairs Victoria.
+If the Consumer Affairs Victoria rent assessment report says you should get a reduction in rent or hiring charges, but the park or caravan owner still refuses, you can apply to RDRV for your rent or hiring charges to be reduced.
+You should apply to RDRV within 30 days of receiving the report from Consumer Affairs Victoria.

 If you don’t think a reduction in rent or hiring charges will fix the issue, you may prefer to seek compensation and a ‘restraining order’, which is an order from VCAT that tells someone they must do something, or stop doing something.
 VCAT may make a restraining order requiring the park or caravan owner to reinstate the services or facilities they have withdrawn.
 If you want to apply for a restraining order, Tenants Victoria and other organisations can help.
 See the information on this page about getting help.